 Why is this happening?

 Air quality has been in-decline internationally and at home with personal vehicles observed as the main culprit behind the toxic fumes.

 The decision came due to ongoing concerns about air pollution levels in many town and cities.

 The announcement comes on the back of a report earlier this year that stated that UK cities were at odds with its European counterparts with regards to carbon levels and that action needed to be taken urgently.

 The UK recently stood side-by-side with other members of the G20 Paris agreement establishing key targets to reduce greenhouse emissions.

 How will the transition go on?

-A clean air strategy is to be put in place, which will help local authorities with the transition with council being awarded funds from the treasury.
+A clean air strategy is to be put in place, which will help local authorities with the transition with the council being awarded funds from the treasury.

 The current Environmental Secretary, Michael Gove, has actioned a policy with the confidence that this will reduce the damage to the environment but is unknown what type of arrangement that will be put in place for scrapping cars.

 The UK will not be alone as France announced a similar initiative two weeks before.